Vinsanity/Rudiments-Stack/readme.md

 ## Assumptions
 - You are using Vagrant as your local dev environment.
 - You have experience using the command line.
 (Terminal, iTerm, PowerShell, etc)
-- You have experience installing packages with package managers.
+- You have experience installing and managing packages with package managers.

 ## Requirements